Bakhomious/unideb-state-exam/src/2-4-operating_systems.md

 ![MS-DOS Layer Structure](imgs/msdos.png)

 In *MS-DOS*, the interfaces and levels of functionality are not well separated.
 For instance, application programs are able to access the basic I/O routines to write directly to the display and disk drives.
 Such freedom leaves *MS-DOS* vulnerable to errant (or malicious) programs, causing entire system crashes when user programs fail.
 Of course, *MS-DOS* was also limited by the hardware of its era.
-Because the Intel 8088 for which it was written provides no dual mode and no hardware protection, the designers of *MS-DOS* had no choice but to leave the base hardware accessible.

 Another example of limited structuring is the original *UNIX* operating system.
 Like *MS-DOS*, *UNIX* initially was limited by hardware functionality.
 It consists of two separable parts: the kernel and the system programs.
 The kernel is further separated into a series of interfaces and device drivers, which have been added and expanded over the years as UNIX has evolved.
 We can view the traditional UNIX operating system as being layered to some extent, as shown in Figure 2.
 Everything below the system-call interface and above the physical hardware is the kernel.
 The kernel provides the file system, CPU scheduling, memory management, and other operating-system functions through system calls.
 Taken in sum, that is an enormous amount of functionality to be combined into one level.
 This monolithic structure was difficult to implement and maintain.
 It had a distinct performance advantage, however: there is very little overhead in the system call interface or in communication within the kernel.
 We still see evidence of this simple, monolithic structure in the UNIX, Linux, and Windows operating systems.